KAY-imaging/OA-pipeline/README.md

 **Pruning filter.** The filter processes the dataset and applies the specified criteria to determine which structures or objects should be removed.
 Unwanted structures or objects that fall below the specified criteria are eliminated from the dataset.

-To perform the pruning, the algorithm visits each end branch of the skeleton and prunes the visited branch from the image.
-An end branch is identified by identifying edges that have a degree of one.
-The end branch is then assigned a weight.
+To perform the pruning, the algorithm visits each voxel object of the binary image and prunes the visited object from the image.

 A certain number of pruning iterations **'pruning.ports.numberOfIterations.texts[0].value'** can be set.

 **Centerline tree reconstruction.** This tool is used for extracting and visualizing the central axes of the blood vessels.

 **'centrline_tree.ports.tubesParams.texts[0].value'** Centrline tree Slope is a penalty parameter that is responsible for creating a loop-like branch.

 **'centrline_tree.ports.tubesParams.texts[1].value'** Centrline tree ZeroVal is a penalty that is responsible for creating a straight branch.
 However, if you reduce the ZeroVal, it will not result in merging of small fragments into a bigger one but, on the contrary,
 some of the small segments will be ignored to escape the penalty increase.

-Слоуп это параметр пеналти который отвечает за образование бранча в виде петли (чтобы закольцевать бранч) Зеро валью это значение пеналти отвечающее за создание нового прямого бранча, при этом если уменьшить зеро валью то сегменты не сливаются в один большой, а он просто игнорирует некоторую часть сегментов для избегания пеналти

 >    8.4.
 Press 'Autosave' in Avizo to save project
 >    8.5.
 Save .XML files to the folder with images